Libraries, YMCA's, Animal Shelters, Thrift Stores, etc.

 "We have had two Spiral Wishing Wells since 1995.
 We raised about $2300 the first year in a campaign to re-carpet the library.
 One of the Wells is in the Children's Area and the other is near the Circulation Desk.
 We have funded special projects such as our Building Expansion Campaign completed in 2005, equipment for Youth Services, programming, etc. Even though the Wells are no longer new to the library, they still raise lots of money and the children love watching coins whirl through the funnel.”

 We NEVER receive any splits or portion of the coin revenue.
 100% of the funds raised go to the name or project listed on the sign above the Well (which is easy to change as needed...it just slips in under the plastic).
 The commercial cost of Two and Three-Footers is $1,995 plus $100 for color.
-Seven-Footers are $6,995 plus $200 for color, but too large for most churches and not as portable for the loan option.
-Most churches get Three-Footers.
+Seven-Footers are $6,995 plus $200 for color, but too large for most libraries and not as portable for the rental option.
+Most libraries get Three-Footers.

-Although the formal Project Kindness Grant Program has ended, since they still have some money in their fund, we have asked them if they will continue to provide the grants for libraries until the fund is completely depleted.
+The Project Kindness Grant Program has provided $500 up front toward the cost of the Wells for various non-profit organizations.
+They are currently rebuilding their fund and are not officially offering it to all charities.
+But we have asked them if they will provide the grants for libraries as long as they have at least some money in the fund.
 They have agreed.
-So if you want one or more Wells for your library, we can still get the grants for you, at least for a while.
+So if you want one or more Wells for your library, we can still get the grants for you, at least until further notice.
 They are paying $500 grants toward the purchase of Two and Three-Footers (which makes your share $1,495 plus $100 for color), and $1,000 for Seven-Footers (which makes your share $5,995 plus $200 for color).
 The grant is paid up front, so you don’t have to wait for it.
 It is as simple as entering the $500 deduction on the order form linked below.

 Sizes: Most libraries get Three-Footers.
 They are the most popular size, so we are able to pass the production savings on to the library resulting in the same cost as the Two-Footers.
 If the library doesn't have enough floor space, then the Two-Footers can raise just as much money as the large Wells.
 The coins race as fast in the larger Well, they just don't have as many of the slower initial revolutions.